ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ##### `--db-type` (string)

 Specifies the type of database to use.
-Must be one of `leveldb` or `memdb`.
+Must be one of `Leveldb` or `memdb`.
 `memdb` is an in-memory, non-persisted database.

 :::note

 `memdb` stores everything in memory.
 So if you have a 900 GiB leveldb instance, then using `memdb` you’d need 900 GiB of RAM.
-`memdb` is useful for fast one-off testing, not for running an actual node (on fuji or mainnet).
+`memdb` is useful for fast one-off testing, not for running an actual node (on Fuji or Mainnet).
 Also note that `memdb` doesn’t persist after restart.
 So any time you restart the node it would start syncing from scratch.